facebookincubator/ForgeArmory/ttps/cloud/aws/secretsmanager/steal-secretsmanager-secret/README.md

    the provided AWS credentials.

 1. **Steal Secret:** This step runs the AWS CLI command to retrieve the secret or secrets specified by target_secret_id.

-1. **Cleanup:** If cleanup is set to true, this step will delete the pillaged secrets.
+Unless `--no-cleanup` is specified, the cleanup step will uninstall the Python packages required by the `enumerate-iam` tool and clean up the cloned repository.

 1. **Check Detection:** If detect is set to true, this step will look for specific API calls in the CloudTrail logs within a certain time